WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/examples.md

 When you need people's names and their activities in an example, use fictional character names from non-copyrighted material.
 Don't use character names from copyrighted content such as movies, television shows, or books.
 Also, don't use real people's names.

+If you can't think of a fictional character name that is not copyrighted, you can invent new names; although be thoughtful while thinking of new names.
+Ensure a diverse, [inclusive](), and global demographic while writing examples with people's names.

+If another guideline specifically defines fictional person names, use those names in your examples.

 ## Example organization names